-The appellation is located in the south of the French winegrowing region Provence
+The appellation is located in the very south of the French wine region Provence

 on the Mediterranean coast.
-It is named after the name of the port from which the wines were previously shipped with a "B" on the barrels all over the world.
-Winegrowing dates back to before the arrival of the Romans in 125 BC.
-The vineyards cover nearly 1,500 hectares of vineyards in eight municipalities.
-Red wines in particular are among the best in Provence.
-They are a blend of at least two varieties of Mourvèdre (at least 50%), Grenache and Cinsaut, as well as a maximum of 15% in total or each 10% Syrah and Carignan blended.
-The rosé is produced from the same varieties but without a prescribed minimum.
+It is named after the name of the port from which the wines used to be shipped all over the world with a "B" on the barrels.
+Wine growing here dates back to before the arrival of the Romans in 125 BC.
+The vineyards cover almost 1,500 hectares of vineyards in eight municipalities.
+The red wines in particular are among the best in Provence.
+They are a blend of at least two varieties of Mourvèdre (at least 50%), Grenache and Cinsaut, as well as a maximum of 15% in total or 10% Syrah and Carignan each.
+The rosé is produced from the same varieties, but without a prescribed minimum percentage.
 The white wine consists of at least 60% Bourboulenc, Clairette and Ugni Blanc, and a maximum of 40% Sauvignon Blanc.
 Well-known producers are Domaine Barthes, Château des Baumelles, La Bastide Blanche, Domaine Castell-Reynoard, Domaine de Frégate, Domaine de l'Hermitage, Domaine Lafran-Veyrolles, Domaine de la Laidière, Château de Pibarnon

 , Château de Salettes, Château la Rouvière, Domaine Sorin, Domaine la Suffrene, Domaine Tempier and Domaine Vannières.